If you have spent any time around dementia care professionals, you may have noticed something: they rarely correct their patients.

 Here are the most common situations dementia caregivers face, and the validation therapy approach to each.

-When she asks where her deceased spouse is
+When they asks where their deceased spouse is

 Don't say